asanso/poseidon2b/README.md

 # poseidon2b

-Arithmetization Friendly Hash Function Poseidon over Binary Extension Field
+Arithmetization Friendly Hash Function Poseidon2b over Binary Extension Field

 ## Introduction

 Poseidon2b[^3] is an arithmetization friendly hash function, defined over binary extension field i.e. $GF(2^n)$.
+It's designed to work nicely with proving systems like Binius[^6].
 It extends well known Poseidon[^1] hash function to binary fields.
 Poseidon was originally defined over relatively large prime fields, generally those which are used in pairing-friendly elliptic curves.
 It has been a popular choice in developing zkSNARKs and zkSTARKs.
-Recently an optimization over Poseidon, Posiedon2[^2] was proposed, targeted towards smaller prime fields.
+Recently an optimization over Poseidon, Poseidon2[^2] was proposed, targeted towards smaller prime fields.
 As they are a popular choice in designing modern SNARKS.

 Poseidon2b has following two goals.

 - Being as fast as possible on a commodity CPU by using sparse constants and low-degree power maps.
 - Being fast in a proof system by minimizing the number of algebraic constraints.

 In this repository, we are maintaining a Python reference implementation of $Poseidon2b^\pi$ permutation.
 The Poseidon2b paper already comes with a sage reference implementation[^4].
 The goal of this Python implementation is to provide the community with another implementation in different language as reference.
-We use this implementation to generate parameters such partial/ full round matrices and round constants for all proposed Poseidon2b instances in table 1 of Poseidon2b[^3].
-This is to help future implementations with Poseidon2b parameters.
-Poseidon2b reference implementation comes with a Jupyter notebook[^5], which lists one test vector for each proposed parameter set.
-We generate 100 test vectors for each parameter set, hoping it will help future Poseidon2b implementations.
+We use this implementation to generate parameters such partial-round and full-round matrices and round constants for all proposed Poseidon2b instances in table 1 of Poseidon2b[^3].
+This is to help future implementations with detailed Poseidon2b parameters.
+Poseidon2b official reference implementation comes with a jupyter notebook[^5], which lists one test vector for each proposed parameter set.
+We generate 100 test vectors for each parameter set, hoping it will help future Poseidon2b implementations to ensure their correctness and conformance with the original proposed design and parameters.

-We plan to also develop an optimized Rust implementation of Poseidon2b, using carry-less multiplication intrinsics.
+We also plan to develop an optimized Rust implementation of Poseidon2b, using carry-less multiplication intrinsics.

 [^1]: Lorenzo Grassi, Dmitry Khovratovich, Christian Rechberger, Arnab Roy, and Markus Schofnegger.
 “Poseidon: A New Hash Function for Zero-Knowledge